subatomicglue/SubaLibrary/serv/README.md

 - keep 0 vulnerabilities with npm audit

 # HOWTO setup

-create your config file
+## create your config file
 ```
 > cp .soma-serv.json soma-serv.json
 ```
 Later, once you have the app working, you can customize...

-Set up your app icon (you can use this if you have your own as well)
+## Set up your app icon
 ```
-> cd assets && ./change_favicon_links.sh medea-close-transparent2.favicons
+> cd assets && ./change_favicon_links.sh default-favicons
 ```
+...you can also create your own, and switch to it using this script

-generate development certs for https, and make sure those certs appear in `soma-serv.json`
+## generate development certs
+...for https, and make sure those certs appear in `soma-serv.json`
 ```
 > npm run certs
 ```